battre/autocomplete-attribute-explainer/README.md

 > Where possible and reasonable, we follow the customs of real-world websites we
 > can observe today.
 We don't try to coerce websites towards a lowest common
 > global denominator.
 "Reasonable" means that we aim at supporting trends in a
-> country, not every snow flake website.
+> country, not every snowflake website.

 > **Status:**
 >